SFU-Lee-Lab/Lee_Lab_Webpage/_README.md

 ### The `publications.yml` file

 Includes a list of publications which are added to the `/publications` page of the site.
-Note that the created plugin `pmid.rb` (in the `_plugins` folder) will automatically make each PMID a link.
+Note that the created plugin `pmid.rb` (in the `_plugins` folder) will automatically make each PMID and PMCID a link.

 ---